Learning from Living with Dementia Train the Trainer course

-The Learning from Living with Dementia Train the Trainer course is appropriate for anyone who wishes to deliver dementia awareness training to health or social care staff, from experienced care staff through to professional trainers.
+The Learning from Living with Dementia Train the Trainer course is appropriate for anyone who wishes to deliver dementia awareness training, from experienced care staff through to professional trainers.
 No prior experience of delivering training is necessary; the Train the Trainer course will both familiarise participants with the Learning from Living with Dementia course and equip them with the skills and confidence necessary to lead the course themselves.
 Each participant on this Train the Trainer course will come away with a complete set of the resources for delivering Learning from Living with Dementia, including the slideshow with embedded video clips, trainer’s guidelines and handouts.

 The Learning from Living with Dementia Train the Trainer course is available to be commissioned to run in-house for groups of up to 12 participants and is also available as an open course led by Buz Loveday, the Director and Lead Trainer of DementiaTrainers - see panel on the right for dates.